IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 14. Goodwill and impairment review of goodwill

 Goodwill acquired through business combinations has been allocated to groups of cash-generating units (CGUs) that are expected to benefit from the synergies of the acquisition.
-For oil production & operations goodwill is allocated to CGUs in aggregate at the segment level, for gas & low carbon energy, goodwill is allocated to the hydrocarbon CGUs (‘gas businesses’) within the segment and to Lightsource bp (LSbp).
-For customers and products, goodwill has been allocated to Castrol, US Fuels, European Fuels, Archaea and Other.
+For oil production & operations goodwill is allocated to CGUs in aggregate at the segment level, for gas & low carbon energy, goodwill is allocated to the hydrocarbon CGUs (‘upstream gas businesses’) within the segment and to Lightsource bp (LSbp) and Archaea Energy (‘transition businesses’).
+For customers and products, goodwill has been allocated to Castrol, US Fuels, European Fuels and Other.

 For information on significant estimates and judgements made in relation to impairments see Impairment of property, plant and equipment, intangible assets and goodwill in Note 1.